Sanchi-Halikar/MCC-Wichita/README.md

-# Kiro Workshop: Data App Factory
+# Kiro Workshop: Supply Chain Visibility App

-Welcome to the Kiro Workshop!
-This hands-on session will teach you how to use Kiro's Spec-Driven Development workflow to build a governed data application.
+## What Are We Building?

+A self-service Streamlit dashboard that lets business analysts explore supply chain data using plain English.
+Instead of writing SQL, you type questions like "Which suppliers have the worst delivery delays?" and the app responds with interactive tables and charts

+---

 ## Workshop Overview

-In this workshop, you'll learn how to leverage Kiro's AI-powered IDE to build a Supply Chain Visibility Streamlit app using natural language instructions and steering files.
+In this hands-on session, you'll use Kiro's Spec-Driven Development workflow to build this app from scratch using steering files and natural language prompts.
+Kiro will generate requirements, design, and implementation tasks — then execute them.

+---

 ## Prerequisites

-Before starting the workshop, you'll need to set up Kiro and create an AWS Builder ID.

 ### 1. Create an AWS Builder ID